 4. Build better networks

 How do you connect various parts of the business?
 Do you have a platform that enables your teams to collaborate?
 Organisations need to keep evolving and innovating just to stay abreast of what is happening in their industries, with their partners, and customers.

 For many firms, building networks means moving employees across functions, businesses, and countries.
-While I cannot really criticise this approach, as it does promote career development and shows that the organisations are investing in their employees’ growth, this approach is not scalable.
+While I cannot really criticise this approach, as it does promote career development and shows that organisations are investing in their employees’ growth, this approach is not scalable.

 With the right platform, there is no need for leadership structure or pre-selecting members to form networks.
 This does not mean that there is no place for leadership or specialists in the network environment, though.
 My point is that with the right platform, you will start seeing “organic” growth of networks around specific interests or issues.
 Networks are the backbone to being able to deliver successful collaboration, which in return, will result in fostering an open, engaging and innovative workplace.

-Now that you have created the culture of innovation and got everyone involved, how do you measure success?
+Now that you have created a culture of innovation and got everyone involved, how do you measure success?
 Measuring innovation has always been tricky.
 It is not as straightforward as measuring revenue growth or campaign ROI.

-Try to think first about the intended results for your organisation and different stages at which innovation happens (ideation, evaluation, selection, re-iteration, development, implementation).
-Based on that, we can start measuring how many ideas have been created, what was the quality of those ideas, how many ideas have been implemented or resulted in processes reiteration, and finally, what was the end result.
+Try to think first about the intended results for your organisation and the different stages at which innovation happens (ideation, evaluation, selection, re-iteration, development, implementation).
+Based on that, we can start measuring how many ideas have been created, what was the quality of those ideas, how many ideas have been implemented or resulted in process reiteration, and finally, what was the end result.
 These are just some ideas of what and how to measure.